 2. Work On Your Editing Skills

-You will require good retouching skills as every aspect of your photo must be polished and made to look at its best.
+You will require good retouching skills as every aspect of your photo must be polished and made to look its best.
 Additionally, your commercial clients will ask for a particular look that you can bring with editing software.
-Further, you need to update yourself on the evolving software trends to stay relevant to the industry.
+Further, you need to update yourself on the evolving software trends to stay relevant in the industry.
 As a beginner, this knowledge will help you create portfolio images to help you land up with clients.

 3. Build Your Commercial Photography Portfolio